fstarnaud/ozp-documentation-wiki/Iteration-2.md

 **Webtop -**
 * Mock ups of end state
-* Begin IWC integration (send/receive data via IWC)
+* Begin IWC integration (send/receive UI state data via IWC)
 * Decide on course of action for the Ozone menu

 ***